 Impact

-The owner is happy with the work and users are continuing to reach out for quotes through the site.
+The owner is happy with the work and with users are starting to reach out for quotes through the site, engagement is up 100%.